Data-Express-Chain/Data-Express-Chain.github.io/en/access/main.md

   * Call interface 3.11 to retrieve the parsing results: Make 3 attempts after receiving the front-end end information, with intervals of 5s, 1min, and 10min respectively, stop once successful.
 * If your front end cannot reliably receive the end information, then:

-  * Call interface 3.5 to retrieve the original file: Make 1 attempt after the generation of the `daId`, with an interval of 20min (non-email) / 60min (email).
+  * Call interface 3.5 to retrieve the original file: Make 1 attempt after the generation of the `daId`, with an interval of 20min.
-  * Call interface 3.11 to retrieve the parsing results: Make 1 attempt after the generation of the `daId`, with an interval of 20min (non-email) / 60min (email).
+  * Call interface 3.11 to retrieve the parsing results: Make 1 attempt after the generation of the `daId`, with an interval of 20min.
 * You may also call interface 3.8 at regular intervals (recommended 60s) after the `daId` is generated, and call the following interfaces when the following conditions are met:

   * If `daStatus = 10` and `authorizedTs > 0`, call interface 3.5 to retrieve the original file.
   * If `daStatus = 10` and `authorizedTs > 0` and `jsonResult = 10`, call interface 3.11 to retrieve the parsing results.
   * If `daStatus < 10`, it is considered an intermediate state of the data aquisition process, and the call needs to continue.
   * If `daStatus > 10`, it is considered a final state of data aquisition failure, no further calls are needed.
-  * For email collection, the maximum call duration is 60min; for non-email collection, the maximum call duration is 20min.
+  * Maximum call duration is 20min.

 Note: For data aquisition via the fullminiapp method, `daId` cannot be used directly for fallback.
 It is necessary to first obtain the value of the `userId` field in the return data, establish its relationship with `daId`, and then use `daId` to attempt fallback.
 Alternatively, the daily reconciliation statement interface 3.10 can be used for fallback.